griptape-ai/griptape-trade-school/docs/setup/01_setting_up_environment.md

     VS Code is now installed!

 ### Creating the Project Folder
 Before we dive into coding, let's create a dedicated space for our project.
-Like how skateboarders need a clean, flat area to skate, we need a clean, organized directory for our project.
+Having a clean organized directory structure makes coding and managing your projects much easier.

 First, you'll want to create a new folder on your computer where all the code for this project will live.
 You can create this folder anywhere you like.
 Here's how you can do it via your **Terminal**: